pinkpong111/instability-dynamics-multi-agent/README.md

 Seed planting is not a soft version of injection — it is structurally different.
 High-amplitude injection attempts to overwrite existing attractor structure.
 Seed planting introduces a direction signal that the space's own dynamics can amplify if the space is mature and receptive.
 The seed succeeds not by force but by timing and alignment.

-This principle generalizes across injection types: metadata injection in multi-agent systems (Section 5), single-agent governance signals (Section 7.9), and attractor basin modification (Section 7.1) all benefit from low-amplitude, semantically-aligned, timing-conditional application.
+This principle generalizes across injection types: metadata injection in multi-agent systems (Section 5), single-agent governance signals (Appendix A.9), and attractor basin modification (Appendix A.1) all benefit from low-amplitude, semantically-aligned, timing-conditional application.

 **Seed-level decomposition (Section 6.4):**